nclarius/floating-tiles/README.md

 ### Known issues

-- When using the Minimize All plasmoid, windows that had already been minimized automatically will be unwantedly unminimized.
+- With auto-restore enabled, when using the Minimize All plasmoid, windows that had already been minimized automatically will be unwantedly unminimized.

 ## Small Print